What is Diabetes Food Pyramid?

-Vegetables contain lots of vitamins, minerals and dietary fiber.
-They can be served fresh as salad with healthy salad dressing (e.g. lemon olive oil vinaigrette or fat-free salad dressings).
+Vegetables contain lots of vitamins, minerals, and dietary fiber.
+They can be served fresh as a salad with healthy salad dressing (e.g. lemon olive oil vinaigrette or fat-free salad dressings).
 If served cooked, prepare them in healthy ways (e.g. blanched and grilled) and season with spices and herbs.
 Avoid adding too much salt or soy sauce.
 Try to avoid canned vegetables too as these products always have a lot of sodium added to them.

 Diabetic Food Group 3: Fruits

 Fruits are rich in vitamins, minerals, and fiber.
 Always choose fresh fruits as they will have more vitamins.
 If drinking fruit juice, opt for 100% fruit juice without added sugar.
 For canned or dried fruits, all should also be sugar-free, this applies to fruit jams and sauces as well.
 Canned fruits with heavy syrup, sweetened juices, and other fruit products with added sugar should always be on the diabetic food list.

 Diabetic Food Group 4: Milk & Milk Products

 Milk and milk products are the main sources of calcium, protein, carbohydrate, and vitamins.
 Always go for low-fat (1%) or fat-free and unsweetened options, instead of whole or full cream and sweetened regular milk products.